 Some examples of integrated marketing techniques:

-- When giving a speech, ask the audience to sign up for your free newsletter.
+- When giving a speech, ask the audience to sign up for your free newsletter or an upcoming free event, whatever you’re currently offering to get them on your mailing list.

-- On the back of your business card, offer a free report and give them the web site address where they can download it.
+- On the back of your business card, offer a free report, and give them the URL where they can download it.

-- At a networking event, refer people to your web site to pick up an article on solves a problem they're having.
+- After a networking event, email your new contacts with a link to a blog post on your site which solves a problem they’re having.

-- When doing a radio interview, remind people that you offer a free initial consultation and tell them how they can sign up for one.
+- When doing a radio interview or podcast, remind people that you offer a free initial consultation and tell them how they can sign up for one.

-- On your website, place a big advertisement that tells visitors about your free monthly teleclass.
+- On your website, place a big opt-in box that tells visitors about your free monthly webinar.

 Never ask your marketing techniques to stand all alone like silos in a field.
-Connect them together and show that path to your prospective customer so that she can walk the path through the marketing techniques to your door.
+Connect them together and show that path to your prospective customers so they can walk the path through your marketing techniques to your door.